KesMath/.CS_Window_Applications/README.md

     -executable name is social engineered for host to believe this file belongs to the system.
      	Thus inexperienced victims may be hesitant to delete it due to the potential of their computer being inoperative.

-ROBUST FEATURES YET TO BE ADDED:
+## ROBUST FEATURES YET TO BE ADDED
     -remove or silence console window when running -remove logging writes to speed up performance -counter the countermeasure stated above